20 Best Hiking Trails in Wisconsin

 This trail’s all about the stunning views of Lake Michigan and again, it’s not a long walk.
 In less than 2 miles, you’ll catch some amazing panoramas of the Lake, check out 100-foot bluffs and interact with the local wildlife (that includes the colorful butterflies!).

-One of the biggest appeals of Lion’s Den Gorge Nature Reserve is that it’s just a half-hour drive north of Milwaukee.
-This makes it one of the best day trips from Milwaukee.
 Unlike much of the coast, this section is undeveloped and natural.
 However, that doesn’t mean it’s tough-going: the path features wooden segments and a solid path throughout.

 Begin in Grafton to make the most of the sand dunes, bluffs, lake views and trails.